fparviz/WordFrequency/README.md

 ./WordFreq.py <input.txt>
 e.g ./WordFreq.py lightinaugust.txt

-Results:
+##The script outputs the 200 most frequently used words in the text and the number of times they are used:

-1. Total Length of the Novel: 81940<br />
+Total Length of the Novel: 81940<br />
-2. Total number of words used in the Novel: 11029<br />
+Total number of words used in the Novel: 11029<br />
 	time;382<br />
 	house;298<br />
 	byron;292<br />